Mailiao Power Plant

 The Mailiao Power Plant (麥寮電廠 (麦寮电厂, Màiliáo Diànchǎng)) is a coal-fired power plant in Formosa Mai-Liao Industrial Park, Mailiao Township, Yunlin County, Taiwan.
-With a total installed capacity of 4,200 MW, the plant is Taiwan's third largest coal-fired power plant after Taichung Power Plant and Hsinta Power Plant.
+With a total installed capacity of 4,200 MW, it is Taiwan's third largest coal-fired power plant, after Taichung Power Plant and Hsinta Power Plant.

 History

 The groundbreaking ceremony for the power plant construction was held on 12 December 1996.
 Invited to the ceremony were Vice Premier Hsu Li-teh, Minister of Economic Affairs Wang Chih-kang and President of Legislative Yuan Liu Sung-pan.

-Commissioned in June 1999 for its first two units, the power plant is the first independent power producer power plant after Taipower ended the electricity supply monopoly in Taiwan in 1994.
+Commissioned in June 1999 for its first two units, it is the first independent power producer power plant after Taipower ended the electricity supply monopoly in Taiwan in 1994.

 Architecture

 The power plant is located on a 87 hectares of area made of reclaimed land.